 Step 2: Configure Your Contact Form Settings

-There are many form settings to configure in the Form Editor.
+There are many form settings to configure in the form builder.

-- General Settings: Here you can change things like your form’s name, description, and submit button copy.
-You can also enable additional spam prevention features to keep your website secure from unwanted form submissions.
+In the General Settings, you can change things like your form’s name, description, and submit button copy.
+You can also enable additional spam-prevention features, including Akismet integration, to keep your website secure from unwanted form submissions.

-- Form Confirmations: Form confirmations are messages that display to site visitors once they submit a contact form on your website.
-WPForms has three confirmation types to choose from: Message, Show Page, and Redirect.
-You can choose one or a combination.
+Form confirmations are messages that display to site visitors once they submit a contact form on your website.
+WPForms has 3 confirmation types to choose from: Message, Show Page, and Redirect.

-- Form Notifications: Notifications are a great way to send an email whenever a contact is submitted on your website.
+Notifications are a great way to send an email whenever a contact is submitted on your website.
 You’ll automatically receive a notification when a form submits.
-You can also send one to the site visitor that submitted the form and anyone else that needs to be notified of a form submission.
+You can also send one to the site visitor who submitted the form and anyone else who needs to be notified of form submissions.

-You can also integrate your form with your preferred email marketing provider, choosing from AWeber, Drip, Constant Contact, MailChimp, Campaign Monitor, or GetResponse.
+You can also integrate your form with your preferred email marketing provider.
+WPForms has addons for AWeber, Drip, Constant Contact, MailChimp, Campaign Monitor, HubSpot, Salesforce, Mailchimp, MailerLite, GetResponse, ActiveCampaign, and Brevo (formerly Sendinblue).

-Lastly, if you are collecting payments on your form, configure your payment settings here too, choosing from Stripe or PayPal payment integrations.
+Lastly, if you are collecting payments on your form, you can configure your payment settings in the form builder too.
+WPForms lets you choose from Square, Authorize.Net, Stripe, or PayPal payment integrations.

 Step 3: Add Your Form to Your Website

-Though different than Jetpack, adding your contact form to your website is really simple to do.
+Even though it’s different than Jetpack, adding your WPForms contact form to your website is really simple to do.

 Let’s take a look at the most common post/page embed option.